appcelerator-developer-relations/appc-sample-rss/README.md

 ### Sync adapters
 Alloy comes with a few [ready-made sync adapters](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Sync_Adapters_and_Migrations) of which the one for SQLite is probably the most interesting one.
 You can add custom sync adapters by dropping a CommonJS module that follows the expected [signature](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Sync_Adapters_and_Migrations-section-36739597_AlloySyncAdaptersandMigrations-CustomSyncAdapters) in `app/lib/alloy/sync` and use the filename in the model definition.
 A popular community adapter is [restapi](https://github.com/viezel/napp.alloy.adapter.restapi) by Mads Möller.

-For this app we created a custom [rss adapter](https://github.com/appcelerator-developer-relations/Sample.RSS/blob/alloy/app/lib/alloy/sync/rss.js) that reads a URL or path to a local file.
+For this app, we created a custom [rss adapter](https://github.com/appcelerator-developer-relations/Sample.RSS/blob/alloy/app/lib/alloy/sync/rss.js) that reads a URL or path to a local file.
 For MobileWeb we use a local file because our RSS feed currently doesn't send a `Access-Control-Allow-Origin` header.
-When it is done it calls the `opts.success` callback with the fetched data and BackBone will create and collect the models.
+When it is done, it calls the `opts.success` callback with the fetched data and BackBone will create and collect the models.
 We also fire a `fetch` event so that our data binding is triggered.

 ### Collections
 [Collections](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Collection_and_Model_Objects-section-36739589_AlloyCollectionandModelObjects-Collections) can be seen as tables.
 They keep models and fire events if there are any changes.
 This is exactly what we need for data binding.

 ### Data Binding
-[Data binding](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Data_Binding) simply comes down to listening to changes on an object and update the UI accordingly.
+[Data binding](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_Data_Binding) simply comes down to listening to changes on an object and updating the UI accordingly.
 To do this we add a `dataCollection` tag to a [view element](app/views/master.xml) and Alloy will use that element's children to populate the view for each model in the collection.

 In the master [controller](app/controllers/master.js) we can now call the collection's `fetch()` method to have it populate itself using the rss sync adapter which in turn will trigger the data binding to display them in the list.
 As you can see we also have the option to transform the data by setting a `dataTransform` function in the view.